Kayak with us and collect data on phytoplankton. Phytoplankton

 What's the project plan?

-This project takes place on a kayaking activity and goes for four hours.
-During your citizen science activity we'll kayak together along the northern Norwegian coastline to find the best place to take phytoplankton samples.
-After we have collected the samples, we'll paddle onto a small island to enjoy your home-made meal & to give you a small talk on phytoplankton & the role is plays in our local ecosystems & why the data you have collected is so important.
-Relax and keep a look out for reindeer on the white sand beaches, eagles circling above, ptarmigans, otters and other wildlife.
-Don't forget to look down into the water where you'll be able to see down to the sea floor.
+This project takes place on a kayaking activity and runs for four hours.
+During your citizen science activity, we'll kayak together along the northern Norwegian coastline to find the best place to take phytoplankton samples.
+After we have collected the samples, we'll paddle onto a small island to enjoy your home-made meal and to give you a small talk on phytoplankton - the role it plays in our local ecosystems and why the data you have collected is so important.
+On this tour you can relax and keep a look out for reindeer on the white sand beaches, eagles circling above, ptarmigans, otters and other wildlife.
+Don't forget to look down into the water where you'll often be able to see down to the sea floor.
 The water is crystal clear, offering an unforgettable kayaking experience.
-This citizen science kayaking activity is the best way to explore the coast of northern Norway & to contribute to the global monitoring of phytoplankton.
-After enjoying our famous home-made vegan & gluten free hot chocolate, we'll paddle back to Stonglandseidet, Senja.
+This citizen science kayaking activity is the best way to explore the coast of northern Norway and to contribute to the global monitoring of phytoplankton.
+After enjoying our famous home-made vegan & gluten free hot chocolate, we'll paddle back to Tromsø.

 Details about this project